GRE vs GMAT

 Verbal Section

-In the verbal section of the GMAT, the other two question types are Sentence Correction and Critical Reasoning.
-In the verbal section of the GRE, the two question types are Sentence Equivalence and Text Completion.
-On the other hand, the GRE vocal part is considered hard because it has a difficult vocabulary and reading passages that might be hard for a non-native English speaker to understand.
+In the verbal section of the GMAT, the main question types are Sentence Correction and Critical Reasoning.
+In contrast, the GRE includes Sentence Equivalence and Text Completion.
+Many students find the GRE vs GMAT verbal section different in difficulty—the GRE is often considered harder due to its advanced vocabulary and complex reading passages, especially for non-native English speakers.

 Quantitative Aptitude